HarbhagwanDhaliwal/Link/README.md

 CHAINBASE_API_KEY=your_chainbase_api_key
 ```

-You can obtain the ChainBase API key from the ChainBase console.
+You can obtain the Chainbase API key from the Chainbase console.
 For the Discord bot token, create a Discord application and generate the token from there.

 ### Step 3: Install Dependencies